dekobon/clamav-mirror/README.md

 in order to use any of the included components.
 ClamAV version 0.99.2 has been verified as working.

+## Design

+Please refer to the [design document](doc/DESIGN.md) for an overview of how the application updates signatures or mirrors them as a server.

 ## Components

 ### sigupdate